oooutlk/inwelling/README.md

 }
 ```

+# Optional Metadata

+Cargo features can control whether to send metadata or not. in section
+`[package.metadata.inwelling.{common ancestor}]`, a value of `feature = blah`
+means that the metadata will be collected by inwelling if and only if blah
+feature is enabled.
+See beta crate in examples for more.

 # Caveat

+## Reverse Dependency

 Collecting metadata from downstream and utilizing it in build process makes a
 crate depending on its downstream crates.
 Unfortunately this kind of